ntutangyun/Documentation/docs/apollo5-0-instructions.md

 ```

 **NOTE**
-The Apollo build may fail on machines with less than 1GB of RAM per CPU core due to aggressive parallelization in the build, as discussed in [Apollo issue 7719](https://github.com/ApolloAuto/apollo/issues/7719).
+The Apollo 5.0 build may run out of memory and crash on some machines due to aggressive parallelization in the build, as discussed in [Apollo issue 7719](https://github.com/ApolloAuto/apollo/issues/7719).

 If the build fails, either re-start it until it succeeds, or try changing line ~150 of `function build()` in `apollo.sh` as follows: